 MS: This is the advice I share with the college students: Have some big picture goals and work backwards by breaking them down into smaller goals month by month, week by week, and day by day.
 I don’t know if it’s the writer in me, but I have a bunch of notepads just writing thoughts down and organizing them into different to-do lists supporting the goal.
 Text notes and goals to yourself.
 Find a system that works for you and keep it visible.

 Dream big but have patience, work hard, and keep trying.
 If you are doing everything right, you should expect failure to happen.
 But don’t fear failure.
 It’s the only way to get to your big picture goals.
 It will take time and you will have to go out of your comfort zone to reach goals.
 You will fail 9 times out of 10, but if you do 10 times the amount of work and not give up in the face of rejection, you’ll get there.
 Doors don’t always open because it’s either not your door or you’re not ready for it.
 So time will tell.
 Nobody wants to wait, but that waiting time serves a purpose and is a privilege.
 It’s a time of refinement to develop skills and character required for your goal.
 Character consists of what you do on the third or fourth tries.
 True failure is not trying.
 Most importantly, you have to fail in order to practice being brave.
 Problems create courage and wisdom.
-Just like in a workout, the goal is failure.
+Just like in a good workout, the goal is failure.